Former Deutsche banker jailed for carbon trading fraud

 Bach said that the scheme had been run purely to trick the tax authorities out of a total of 220 million euros.

-Following a years-long probe that involved trawling millions of emails and thousands of recorded telephone conversations, the judgment was more lenient than the longer jail terms demanded by state prosecutors.

-Of the seven former Deutsche Bank employees on trial in Frankfurt, five were given suspended jail terms of between one and two years on Monday for assisting in the tax fraud.
+In all, seven former Deutsche Bank employees were on trial in Frankfurt.
+Five were given suspended jail terms of between one and two years on Monday for assisting in the tax fraud.
 One received a reprimand only.

 Responding to the verdict, Deutsche Bank said that it had repaid the tax, changed its internal processes and parted with the staff involved.

-Under new Chief Executive John Cryan, Deutsche is undergoing deep restructuring, hamstrung by having to pay out billions of dollars of fines to end a slew of legal rows.
+Under new Chief Executive John Cryan, Deutsche Bank is undergoing deep restructuring, hamstrung by having to pay out billions of dollars of fines to end a slew of legal rows. ($1 = 0.8873 euros) (Reporting by Alexander Huebner; writing by John O'Donnell; editing by Adrian Croft)